City Square, Melbourne

 The City Square is a public plaza located in the Central Business District (CBD) of Melbourne, Victoria, Australia.
-The site was bounded by Swanston Street, Collins Street, Flinders Lane and the Westin Hotel.
-The historic landmarks of Melbourne Town Hall and St Paul’s Cathedral were across the streets to the north and south respectively.
+The site is bounded by Swanston Street, Collins Street, Flinders Lane and the Westin Hotel.
+The historic landmarks of Melbourne Town Hall and St Paul’s Cathedral are located across the streets to the north and south respectively.

-The square was redeveloped several times and was associated with some controversies over the years.
+The square has been redeveloped several times and has been associated with some controversies over the years.
 It closed on 3 April 2017 in preparation for the construction of Town Hall station as part of the Metro Tunnel project and was demolished later that year.
-The square is set to be restored following the completion of the tunnel in 2025.
+The square was restored following the completion of the Metro Tunnel, reopening on 30 November 2025.

 History

 The Melbourne CBD was originally laid out by Robert Hoddle in 1837 as a rectangular grid of 8 x 4 city blocks, with open space reserved around the edges.
 Like most of early Australian town layouts, it lacked any kind of civic or open space within the grid, but had reserved blocks or allotments for markets, public buildings, and churches.
 This lack of any public space or sweeping boulevards was criticised as early as 1850, and proposals for public squares within the grid cropped up regularly from the 1850s to the 1950s.